allegro/allegro.tech/_posts/2019-10-06-design-for-failure.md

 Ever implemented a feature just to find out that no-one is interested in using it?
 Having all your historical events available can greatly reduce that risk.
-For every idea your Business comes up with, you can estimate how many users would use it and what impact would it have on revenue.
+For every idea your Business comes up with, you can estimate how many users would use it and what impact would it have on the revenue.
 This allows your Business to make a decision based on data.

-It’s not always about new features, data can also be used to improve our heuristics or even target functionality where maintenance cost is greater than profits.
-For example, having historical clicks, we can pinpoint ad placement that don’t attract any potential buyers.
+It’s not always about new features, data can also be used to improve your heuristics or even target functionality where maintenance cost is greater than profits.
+For example, having historical clicks, you can pinpoint ad placements that don’t attract any potential buyers.
 Last but not least, storing events is invaluable addition to A/B testing, both for proposing better candidates before the test and for in depth analysis after.

 Another advantage of the Offline Layer emerges when a bug is discovered.
-All of the historical source data (events persisted on HDFS) is still available, so the bug analysis can be easily done.
-In case any data for Serving Layer, reports or other data aggregates would require recalculation, you can simply reschedule required jobs in Airflow.
+All of the historical source data (events persisted on HDFS) is still available, so you can easily perform bug analysis.
+In case any data for Serving Layer, reports or other data aggregates would require recalculation, you can simply reschedule required job on Airflow.

 ### Metrics and alerting
 Offline part of the system also requires metrics and alerting.
 Choosing good and meaningful metrics is a key.